-- 14. Hazing, which includes an induction, initiation or membership process involving harassment which produces public humiliation, physical or emotional discomfort, bodily injury or public ridicule or creates a situation where public humiliation, physical or emotional discomfort, bodily injury or public ridicule is likely to occur. - 15.
-Using any type of recording device (including but not limited to those devices which photograph, audiotape, and/or videotape) in any manner that interferes with or is disruptive of the educational process or invades the privacy of students, employees, volunteers, or visitors. - 16.
-Selling, using, distributing or possessing obscene material. - 17.
-Using vulgar or abusive language, cursing or swearing, as well as slurs that refer to a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, gender, sexual orientation or sex. - 18.
-Illegal possession of cigarettes; Smoking a cigarette, cigar, pipe or using chewing or smokeless tobacco. - 19.
-Possession of lighters and/or matches. - 20.
+- 15. Hazing, which includes an induction, initiation or membership process involving harassment which produces public humiliation, physical or emotional discomfort, bodily injury or public ridicule or creates a situation where public humiliation, physical or emotional discomfort, bodily injury or public ridicule is likely to occur. - 16.
+Using any type of recording device (including but not limited to those devices which photograph, video and audio record, and/or videotape) in any manner that interferes with or is disruptive of the educational process or invades the privacy of students, employees, volunteers, or visitors. - 17.
+Selling, using, distributing or possessing obscene material. - 18.
+Using vulgar or abusive language, cursing or swearing, as well as slurs that refer to a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, gender, sexual orientation or sex. - 19.
+Possession of cigarettes, e-pens, smoking and/or vaping products; smoking a cigarette, cigar, pipe or use of chewing or smokeless tobacco, vape cartridge, or vape oil. - 20.
+Possession of lighters and/or matches. - 21.
 Possessing, consuming, selling, distributing or exchanging alcoholic beverages or other illegal substances, or being under the influence of either.
-"Illegal substances" include, but are not limited to, inhalants, marijuana, synthetic cannabinoids, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs."
-Representing to any person, for purposes of sale or distribution that any substance, irrespective of actual composition is an alcoholic beverage or an illegal substance shall be deemed to be actionable within the meaning of this section as an attempted possession, sale or distribution of a prohibited product. - 21.
-Possession of drug paraphernalia, such as but not limited to, pipes, rolling paper, bong, snorter, distribution bags, and grinders. - 22.
-Inappropriately possessing, selling, using or sharing prescription and over-the-counter drugs. - 23.
-Gambling such as inappropriate use of playing cards, dice, or items related to games of chance.
+"Illegal substances" include, but are not limited to, inhalants, marijuana, cannabis, "edibles", synthetic cannabinoids, THC, CBD products, cocaine, LSD, PCP, amphetamines, heroin, steroids, and lookalike drugs, Representing to any person, for purposes of sale or distribution that any substance, regardless of medium of absorption or form is an alcoholic beverage or an illegal substance shall be deemed to be actionable within the meaning of this section as an attempted possession, sale or distribution of a prohibited product. - 22.
+Possession of drug paraphernalia, such as but not limited to, pipes, rolling paper, snorter, distribution bags, vaping products and grinders. - 23.
+Inappropriately possessing, selling, using or sharing prescription, overthe-counter drugs and vaping devices. - 24.
+Gambling such as inappropriate use of playing cards, dice, or items related to games of chance. - 25.
+Indecent exposure, that is, exposure to sight of the private parts of the body in a lewd or indecent manner, whether in-person or virtual.

-- 24. Indecent exposure, that is, exposure to sight of the private parts of the body in a lewd or indecent manner. - 25.
-Initiating a report warning of fire or other catastrophe without valid cause, misuse of 911, or discharging a fire extinguisher. - 26.
+- 26. Initiating a report warning of fire or other catastrophe without valid cause, misuse of 911, or discharging a fire extinguisher. - 27.
 Engage in inappropriate displays of affection.
-All forms of sexual behavior are prohibited. - 27.
-Inappropriate rough-housing, horseplay, and wrestling. - 28.
-Threatening, bullying, or teasing other students and/or staff by verbal, written or electronic means. - 29.
-Unauthorized solicitation of money such as non-sanctioned fund raising, pressure, borrowing. - 30.
-Engaging in disruptive behavior during emergency and/or emergency drill procedures.
+All forms of sexual behavior are prohibited. - 28.
+Inappropriate rough-housing, horseplay, and wrestling. - 29.
+Threatening, bullying, or teasing other students and/or staff by verbal, written or electronic means. - 30.
+Unauthorized solicitation of money. - 31.
+Engaging in disruptive behavior during emergency and/or emergency drills

-F. Engage in misconduct while on a school bus.
+E. Engage in misconduct while on a school bus.